Skip to main content

 Saddle Creek

 Saddle Creek Park is a series of phosphate pits on 740 acres of mined phosphate land east of Lakeland off U.S. Route 92 in Polk County.
 The park provides convenient opportunities for family outings, picnics, boating, and fishing.
 An abundance of bank fishing makes this a unique Fish Management Area.
-Channel catfish are stocked regularly by the Florida Fish and Wildlife Conservation Commission and largemouth bass are popular with Saddle Creek anglers.
-The special regulations on largemouth bass (15-24 inch protective slot limit, 3 fish bag limit) and catfish (6 fish bag limit) are needed to maintain desirable fish populations under intense fishing pressure.
-Fish feeders are operated and maintained near a number of bank fishing sites.
-Fishing for catfish and bluegill is often good in these areas.
-Willow is the major shoreline vegetation.
+Channel catfish are stocked regularly by the Florida Fish and Wildlife Conservation Commission and Florida bass are popular with Saddle Creek anglers.
 There are a number of public boat ramps on Saddle Creek Park Road, which runs through the middle of the park.
+Be advised that cast netting is prohibited within Saddle Creek Fish Management Area, and the Channel Catfish bag limit is six (6).

 For more information contact Phillips Bait and Tackle at 863-666-2248.

-Bank fishing opportunities here are excellent!
-Bluegill (bream) fishing has slowed, but a few fish are still being caught with crickets and red wigglers.
-Catfish can be caught on chicken livers and commercial stinkbaits around deeper holes.
-Florida Bass fishing is slow but should pick up as fish get ready to spawn.
-Use live, wild shiners for the best action, and try plastic worms in Junebug, black and blue, and red shad colors fished slowly along the edges and near drop-offs.
+Bank fishing opportunities here are excellent.
+Bluegill (bream) fishing is improving with the warmer water, and they can be caught with live crickets, grass shrimp, and red wigglers.
+Catfish can be caught on chicken livers and commercial stink baits around deeper holes.
+Anglers recently reported big Florida bass being caught, but patience will be the name of the game for the sweltering summer months.
+Use live, wild shiners for the best action and try plastic worms in Junebug, red shad, and Christmas colors fished slowly along the edges and near drop-offs.
 Large schools of shad are coming to the surface in the morning and just before sunset.
-Don’t be afraid to throw out your suspending jerkbaits and weightless shad colored flukes in and around the schools to catch bass chasing the shad.
-Spawning will begin around the full moon in January and continue through April.
-Be ready for some big bass action during these times.
-Many anglers will target black crappie (specks) during the winter months.
-Live Missouri minnows and small jigs trolled or drifted are the best bet for good speck action.
+Don’t be afraid to throw your walking topwater baits, suspending jerkbaits and weightless shad colored flukes in and around the schools to catch bass chasing the shad.
+Be on the lookout for tagged bass larger than 8 pounds.
+Tags are yellow and located on the back (dorsal) of the fish.
+If you catch a tagged fish, remember to remove the tag and call the number provided.
+You will need it to collect your $100 reward!
+Black crappie (specks) fishing will be slow, but a few fish can still be caught.
+Live Missouri minnows and small jigs trolled or drifted are the best bets for specks.
 Tight lines!

 Popular Species